PradHolla/SimpFileConv/README.md

 Installation

 The necessary libraries\modules to be installed are specified in requirements.txt.
-Run the below command to install them.
+Run the below command to install them
 ```bash
 pip install -r requirements.txt
 ```
 Run

-Executing the below command launches a GUI.
+Executing the below command launches a GUI
 ```bash
 python secondary.py
 ```